 These factors include but are not limited to:

-- Distracted Driving – In 2015, MDOT reported that nearly 3,500 individuals died nationwide in accidents involving a driver who was distracted.
+- Distracted driving – In 2018, the National Highway Traffic Safety Administration (NHTSA) reported that nearly 2,900 individuals died nationwide in accidents involving a driver who was distracted.
 Distracted driving can entail any activity that takes a driver’s eyes off the road, from texting and looking at a smartphone to eating or picking up an object that falls inside the vehicle.

 - Speeding – Speeding is a major cause of accidents in Jackson, throughout Mississippi, and across the nation.
 Posted speed limits and state limits are in place to protect drivers, passengers, and other motorists alike.
-Similarly, driving too slowly can also result in an accident when other drivers are expecting a vehicle to complete a maneuver within a certain time frame.
+Similarly, driving too slowly can also result in a wreck when other drivers are expecting a vehicle to complete a maneuver within a certain time frame.

-Other factors which may play a role in why an accident happens include driver inexperience, driver age, weather, road and highway conditions and visibility, objects like road debris or obscured signage, and vehicle complications.
-An experienced lawyer will be able to look at multiple factors which may have contributed to the crash and how every factor may complicate or ease the settlement process.
+Other factors which may play a role in why a crash happens include driver inexperience, driver age, weather, road and highway conditions and visibility, objects like road debris or obscured signage, and vehicle complications.
+An experienced injury lawyer will be able to look at multiple factors which may have contributed to the crash and how every factor may complicate or ease the settlement process.

 Common Car Accident Injuries